civicrm/civicrm-docker/README.md

 - https://docs.docker.com/get-started/
 - https://docs.docker.com/compose/gettingstarted

 ### Running the image

-Run the CiviCRM image with. `docker run -p 8000:80 civicrm/civicrm`.
+Run the CiviCRM image with. `docker run --detach --publish 8000:80 civicrm/civicrm`.
 You'll see CiviCRM's installation screen at http://localhost:8000 where you will be prompted for database credentials, etc.

 ### With docker compose